CenterForSpatialResearch/mapping_architecture_urbanism_humanities/8_WebMapping1.md

 }
 ```

-CSS defines the display properties for each element.
+css defines the display properties for each element.
 At the moment, our page only has two elements, which you see defined here.
 We also have defined a default width for images.
-Note that a comment in CSS is designated like `/* comment */`.
+Note that a comment in css is designated like `/* comment */`.

 Your `map.js` file should look like this: